Do some vegans eat honey?

 - attributed but unconfirmed to Albert Einstein.

-Vegans, almonds and soya beans
+Vegans, almonds and soybeans

 "More bees die every year, mostly in pollinating the almonds crop in the US than all other fish and animals raised for slaughter combined."